pjtunstall/retro-raiders/README.md

 This was our first JavaScript project for 01Founders, a branch of the 01Edu education system, and our first attempt at making a browser game.
 I saw the project as an exploration of new ideas, focusing on speed of development and cool effects, rather than writing pretty code.

 We were a team of four.
-I did the game logic, Shane wrote the original, local scoreboard server, Daisy drew the spites, and Bilal, who has more experience of JavaScript, brought it all together.
+I did the game logic, Shane wrote the original, local scoreboard server, Daisy drew the sprites, and Bilal, who has more experience of JavaScript, brought it all together.

 Bilal actually refactored the whole thing into a modular, object-oriented style, but while he was working on that, I couldn't resist the urge to continue developing my version.
 I introduced a spritesheet to animate the aliens more efficiently, and eventually a web worker to take care of movement and collision detection.
 I also fixed various bugs.
 So it was this less elegantly structured rendition that came to be presented as the "finished" version.